tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   <img src="http://i1.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_23.jpg?resize=676%2C448" alt="I wasn't kidding about the baby blue.
 It was everywhere.
 We boarded this car!" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    I wasn&#8217;t kidding about the baby blue.
+    I wasn't kidding about the baby blue.
 It was everywhere.
 We boarded this car!
   </p>
 </div>